 Is AIU Accredited?

-American InterContinental University is accredited by the Higher Learning Commission (www.hlcommission.org), which is a regional accreditation agency recognized by the US Department of Education.
+American InterContinental University, AIU, is part of the American InterContinental University System, which is accredited by the Higher Learning Commission (www.hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 Moreover, the business programs at American InterContinental University are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 In other words, you can earn your online MBA, no GMAT, from an accredited university.
 So, what are you waiting for?